Little Falls Village members

 - There are close to 200 villages in the nation and around fifty in the DC metro region.

-- Each Village is unique and reflects the character, interests and needs of the community that creates it.
-The Village offers many benefits and the volunteers who create it decide what their Village will look like and what it will offer.
+- Each village is unique and reflects the character, interests and needs of the community that creates it.
+The village leadership decides what it would offer and how it would operate.

-- Some Villages choose an intergenerational model that serves all members of the community.
-Examples of such Vllages are Bannockburn and some neighborhood Villages in Takoma Park.
-Some Villages have paid staff in addition to volunteers and charge a membership fee, other Villages are all volunteer and have no fee.
+- Some villages choose an intergenerational model that serves all members of the community.
+Examples of such villages are Bannockburn NAN, Village of Takoma Park and Wyngate NHN.
+Some villages have paid staff in addition to volunteers and charge a membership fee, other Villages are all volunteer and have no fee.

 What does the Village offer?

 Villages offer volunteer help to their members.
 Volunteers offer transportation to medical appointments, services, groceries and more.
 Volunteers may also help with simple tasks at home.
 Examples include small repairs, changing light bulbs, providing cooked meals to a sick neighbor and laundry help for someone just out of the hospital.